Build Intelligent Applications using ChatGPT & Azure Cosmos DB

 Some Practical Considerations

 While providing a history of a chat is a simple solution, there are some limitations to this.
-These Large Language Models are limited in how much text you can send in a request.
+Large Language Models are limited in how much text you can send in a request.
 This is gated by “tokens”.
 Tokens are a form of compute currency and can vary in value from one character to one word in length.
 They are allocated by the service on a per-request basis for a deployed model.
-The maximum amounts allowed vary across models most of the “GPT” LLM’s all have a maximum number of 4096 tokens.
+The maximum amounts allowed vary across models most of the “GPT” LLM’s up to GPT 3.5 Turbo all have a maximum number of 4096 tokens.
 In the sample we built, we tested various values for tokens.
 Here are some things to consider.

 First, tokens are consumed in both the request and the response.
 If you use 4096 tokens sending a complete history in the request, you won’t get anything back in the response because your tokens were all consumed processing the text you sent in the request.